-Yale is recognized as having one of the strongest Chemistry programs in the world.
-We are proud of our history, of our faculty, of our laboratories, instrumentation, and libraries, and of our relations with industry.
-Most of all, we are proud of our students and their research.
-Graduates of this department occupy leading positions in academia and industry, due in no small part to their cutting-edge research experiences.
+Yale is recognized as having one of the best chemistry programs in the U.S. The Chemistry Department is proud of its history, faculty, laboratories, instrumentation, libraries, and relations with industry.
+Most of all, Yale Chemistry is proud of its students and their research.
+Graduates of the department occupy leading positions in academia and industry, due in no small part to their cutting-edge research experiences.

 The department’s relatively small size facilitates meaningful interactions between students and internationally known faculty, and collegial interactions between the hardworking and lively graduate students contribute to the Ph.D. experience.